-4. Windows will indicate that the installation has been completed.
+4. Windows has completed installing the driver.
 Click the Finish button to continue.

-5. To finish installing the new hardware, you must restart your computer.
-Click the Yes button to restart your computer.
+5. To finish installing the PC card, you must restart your laptop computer.
+Click the Yes button to restart your laptop computer.

 System 9 Settings Change

 ?
 To finish setting up your new hardware, you must restart your computer.

 Do you want to restart your computer now?

-Yes No